 All new students receive an induction to the University Library and its services during their induction week.
-This include a general introduction of the collection and its services, rules & regulations on access to resources and some key essential information.
+It includes a general introduction of the collection and its services, rules and regulations on access to resources, and other essential information.

-During the academic year, students may receive practical training on the use of databases, and special modules such as basic library skills available on the learning management system.
+During the academic year, students receive practical training on databases and special modules such as basic library skills for the effective use of the learning management system, bibliographic and full-text discovery tools.